-- 5.3.1 For new building works and A&A works outside existing building (considered as new work) which are submitted for planning permission on or after 28th December 2020, the minimum Buildable Design Scores for the superstructure and basement works (where applicable) for each category of development, namely residential projects, commercial projects, industrial projects, institutional, school and other projects, and MRT station projects are tabulated in Table C and Table D respectively.
-A building design with basement works is required to comply with both the Buildable Design Score for superstructure works and the minimum Buildable Design Score for basement works. - 5.3.2 Different minimum Buildable Design Score requirements for superstructure works are given for 5,000 m2 \leq GFA < 25,000 m2 and GFA \geq 25,000 m2.
+- 5.3.1 For new building works and A&A works outside existing building (considered as new work) which are submitted for planning permission on or after 30th April 2022, the minimum Buildable Design Scores for the superstructure and basement works (where applicable) for each category of development, namely residential projects, commercial projects, industrial projects, institutional, school and other projects, and MRT station projects are tabulated in Table C and Table D respectively.
+A building design with basement works is required to comply with both the Buildable Design Score for superstructure works and the minimum Buildable Design Score for basement works. - 5.3.2 Different minimum Buildable Design Score requirements for superstructure works are given for 5,000 m $\leq$ GFA < 25,000 m and GFA $\geq$ 25,000 m.